Ultimate Guide to Remote Team Building and Employee Engagement with Notion

 How to Use Notion for Remote Team Building and Employee Engagement Activities

 Remote work is more prevalent than ever, and organizations need innovative ways to bring teams together, foster collaboration, and boost employee engagement—even when team members are miles apart.
 Notion’s all-in-one workspace offers a versatile solution for remote team building and employee engagement.
-In this article, we explore updated methods and current best practices to create engaging experiences for remote teams using Notion.
+In this article, we explore updated methods and current best practices to create engaging experiences for remote teams using Notion, including the latest features like Notion AI and improved integrations.

 1. Create a Team Directory